Abirami-T/EmployeeManagamentSystem-java/README.md

 For Manager role -> /view/** (can view all employee details/ access by id) For Employee role -> /profile/{id} (only view by id)

+For testing purpose can use postman additional if API documentaion need can use Swagger UI

 Error Handling
 The system handles errors gracefully.
 For example: